-As you can see most of the proper gym etiquette comes to being aware of others.
+As you can see most of the proper gym etiquette comes from being aware of others.
 If you see someone in the middle of the workout give them some space, it’s safer and much more pleasant for everyone.

 Try Not to Drop Weights

-This isn’t a weight lifting Olympic contest.
+This isn’t a weight-lifting Olympic contest.
 Don’t drop those weights from high above, no matter how cool you think it looks.

 You’ll be much more respected if you put everything down calmly and gently, without making too much noise.

 If you are done with a piece of equipment, let others have it.
 I know that you need to rest, but you shouldn’t sit or lay around on a piece of equipment.

 Take a short walk around a take deep breaths, that will give you a much better rest anyway.

 Selfies: Only if You Have to